 A Matter of the Heart

-Minutes later, a pastor who went to the prayer meeting with me commented that sinners must feel convicted of their need for salvation.
+Minutes later as I got a ride home, the pastor commented that sinners must feel convicted of their need for salvation.
 He had seen me lead other people to the Lord and questioned if there was genuine repentance.
-I replied by pointing out that whenever people I witness to don’t want to get born again, they will let me know.
-(Some of them have gotten defensive even if they claim to believe the gospel.)
-I could also mention that my salvation prayer begins with, “God in heaven, I know I’m a sinner and I need your help.”
+I replied by pointing out that when people don’t want to get born again, they will let me know (some get defensive even if they claim to believe the gospel).
+It’s also worth mentioning my salvation prayer begins with, “God in heaven, I know I’m a sinner and I need your help.”
 Doesn’t that sound that repentance?

-I will admit there have been rare incidents when I led people in the “sinner’s prayer” and then found out they really didn’t mean it.
-But earlier this year I started using a tactic learned from my friend Clint.
-Whenever I suspect someone might be praying half-heartedly, I close the prayer by having that person confess, “I pray this prayer with all sincerity in the name of Jesus.”
+There have been rare incidents when I led people in the “sinner’s prayer” and then discovered they didn’t mean it.
+That prompted me to start using a tactic learned from my friend Clint.
+Whenever suspecting someone might be praying half-heartedly, I close the prayer by having that person confess, “I pray this prayer with all sincerity in the name of Jesus.”
+My mentor Nick Kinn offers this response to Christians critical of him leading others to the Lord, “Didn’t you mean the prayer when you said it?”

-Six years ago while visiting Canada, I led a friend’s mother to the Lord.
-Because her mother continued living with her boyfriend and didn’t attend a church, my friend questioned the legitimacy of her mother’s salvation.
-But recently her mother got married and has become part of a fellowship.
+While God certainly wants to see all newborn believers go on to fulfill His plan for their lives, the fact is some will drift away.
+Jesus talked about this in the Parable of the Sower (Mark 4:14-20).
+On the other hand, some babes in Christ won’t bear much fruit until years later.
+Once while visiting Canada, I led a friend’s mother to the Lord.
+Because her mother continued living with her boyfriend and wasn’t attending a church, my friend questioned the legitimacy of her mother’s salvation.
+Eventually, her mother got married and became part of a fellowship.

 I believe the majority of people who are willing to pray with me publicly and confess Jesus openly are sincere.
 Whether their prayers are genuine or not, that’s not for me to judge.
 Only God knows the status of a man’s heart.